United States Q&A

 The pleadings must provide short and plain statements sufficient to make the claim alleged plausible and to put the defendant on notice of the challenged conduct.

-A plaintiff must establish that irreparable harm is likely unless injunctive relief is granted.
-A plaintiff typically must also show that it is likely to succeed on the merits, that equitable considerations weigh in favour of injunctive relief, and that injunctive relief is in the public interest.
+Interim relief is available in the form of a temporary restraining order or preliminary injunction.
+To obtain either form of preliminary relief, a plaintiff must establish that irreparable harm is likely unless injunctive relief is granted.
+A plaintiff typically must also show that it is likely to succeed on the merits, that equitable considerations weigh in favour of injunctive relief and that injunctive relief is in the public interest.

 Discovery of non-parties is also allowed; however, courts regularly narrow the scope of discovery when it is sought from non-parties.